TheoKand/jQueryTutorialEngine/readme.txt

 ﻿jQuery Tutorial Engine
 ----------------------

-The purpose of this small library is to allow the declerative creation of a quick-and-dirty tutorial that can be overlayed on an existing web page.
+The purpose of this small library is to create a quick-and-dirty tutorial that can be overlayed on an existing web page.

 A dark semi-translarent layer (css class DarkLayer, opacity : 0.6) is overlayed on the page.
 Then one element at a time is highlighted and at the same time a baloon with the "help tip" for this element or site section is displayed.
 The tutorial can be made up of many tips that are displayed sequentially.

-The only  requirement for the existing UI is that the elements that are bound to the tutorial have absolute CSS positioning so that the z-index CSS attribute works properly.
+The only  requirement sfor the existing UI is that the elements that are bound to the tutorial have absolute CSS positioning so that the z-index CSS attribute works properly, and also that your page has a top level DIV container.

 Online demo : http://mvctest.theokand.com/jquerytipengine/
 JSFiddle: http://jsfiddle.net/TheoKand/SRuh7